germeval2021toxic/SharedTask/index.md

 | 2 | *"Die aktuelle Situation zeigt vor allem..."* | 0 | 1 | 0 |
 | ... | ... | ... | ... | ... |

-<br /> To gain access to the data set of the GermEval2021 Shared Task, please register [via google forms](https://docs.google.com/forms/d/e/1FAIpQLSe7R-rfHNU-mXlP6w7sg6A3rogduuityeM_lhF8OiS8zJnixg/viewform) with your name and your institution or company.
-You will be asked to agree not to share the data with third parties or use them for commercial purposes.
-Afterwards, you will receive the link and password to the data set sent via email.

 <br />

 ### Subtask 1: :imp: Toxic Comment Classification (Binary Classification Task)